 Is he “the one?”
 Is he not “the one?”
 Around this time, 21 years ago, I was asking myself that very question.
 My sister had asked me during Christmas if I thought Brian was “the one.”
 I had told her, “I think so but I’m not sure yet.”
 I also wondered, “How will I know for sure?
 How will I decide?”
 This is a legitimate question.
-I knew he was someone I was growing to love, for more reasons than just his cute dimples when he smiled, the way he made me laugh, his thoughtfulness, his intellect, the way he looked at me and seemed to admire me, his tight jeans and black, silver tipped cowboy boots.
+I knew he was someone I was growing to love, for more reasons than just his cute dimples when he smiled, the way he made me laugh, his thoughtfulness, his intellect, the way he looked at me and seemed to admire me.
 Of course, those things were all nice.

 Things were working out very differently than my plan.
 I had changed quite a bit since I formed the plan for my life; and even the things I was looking for in a husband had altered.
 By this point in February, I had dated Brian for about four months and really only knew “of him” before that time.
 I had not known him for two years and I felt like he could ask me to marry him soon!
 Yikes!

 Really, I was asking myself two different questions.
 The first question had to do with, “What kind of person do I want to marry?”
 The second question was, “Is he the one?”
 Discovering whether Brian was the type of person I wanted to marry helped answer the question, “Is he the one I want to marry?”
 Let me share with you a few things I think are significant for making this decision, and also what I noticed about Brian.
 Some of these things may matter to you, but maybe not.
 I discovered I cared about these things deeply.